Is CBD Oil Legal Where You Live? Find Out Here

 The following are laws regarding CBD oils broken down state by state.
 These rulings from CBD legal states may or may not reference CBD as either hemp or marijuana-based, so you may still need to contact a state official or legal advisor to know what type of CBD oil, if any, is permissible:

 Alaska – The state of Alaska has laws implemented for adult use and medical cannabis; however, industrial hemp is under the authority of its Department of Natural Resources (DNR).
 They are currently establishing regulations for retailers to register before selling hemp-based products.
+Similar to the drinking age, you can only be in possession of marijuana if you are over the age of 21.

 Arkansas – The state of Arkansas has also instituted programs for medical marijuana and industrial hemp; it has removed CBD from its controlled substance list and doesn’t require any special documentation to sell or distribute CBD oil products.
+However, residents are organizing in an effort to put a broader legalization initiative on the ballot in 2022.

-California – The state of California allows adult-use and medicinal cannabis; there’s no special regulation for manufacturing or selling non-food hemp or hemp-derived products.
+California – The state of California allows adult use and medicinal cannabis; there’s no special regulation for manufacturing or selling non-food hemp or hemp-derived products.
 However, its Department of Public Health has made CBD oil illegal to add to food, drinks, and other products.

 Colorado – The state of Colorado has laws installed for adult use and medical cannabis; CBD oil is also fully legalized without any constraints.

 Delaware – The state of Delaware is equipped with an industrial hemp pilot program and has approved medicinal cannabis for specific conditions; CBD oil products are fully legalized and have been since 2014.
+There is a legalization bill that will be addressed in January of 2022 allowing the possession of up to one ounce of cannabis for those 21 and older and expunge those with past cannabis convictions.

 Georgia – The state of Georgia has a restrictive medical cannabis program, which grants the University System of Georgia to develop and research CBD oil with THC levels no higher than 5 percent.
 And its CBD content must be equal to or greater than the THC.
 It’s only available for patients with qualifying conditions and a low-THC registration card.